cpetrich/counterfeit_DS18B20/README.md

 Note that none of the points above give certainty that a particular DS18B20 is an authentic Maxim product, but if any of the tests above indicate "fake" then it is most defintely counterfeit.
 Based on my experience, a sensor that will fail any of the three software tests will fail all three of the software tests.

 ## What families of DS18B20-like chips can I expect to encounter?
 Besides the DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A, below), similar circuits seem to be produced independently by at least 4 other companies (Families B, C, D, and E).
+The separation into families is based on patterns in undocumented function codes that the chips respond to as similarities at that level are unlikely to be coincidental.

 In our ebay purchases in 2018/19 of waterproof DS18B20 probes from China, Germany, and the UK, most lots had sensors of Family B1 (i.e., seems ok at first glance, but this is not an endorsement), while one in three purchases had sensors of Family D (i.e., garbage for our purposes).
 None had sensors of Family A. Neither origin nor price were indicators of sensor Family.